 When you think about search engine results, there are two important factors involved in it.
 One is quality, and the other is relevancy.

-Quality: If you are searching for “top 10 laptops” and if there are 50 websites who have written articles about top laptops in the market, you would want the highest quality result to appear on the top.
-You might not want to read lower quality articles.
+Quality: If you are searching for “top 10 laptops” and if there are 50 websites that have written articles about top laptops in the market, you would want the highest quality result to appear on the top.
+You might not want to read lower-quality articles.

 Relevancy: If you are searching for “top 10 laptops” and if the search engine shows results for “top 10 mobile phones”, the result will not be useful for you even if the page about the top 10 mobile phones is of superb quality.
 It is not relevant to you and hence not useful to you.

 So the results have to be both of high quality and high relevancy.
 Otherwise, it will not be useful to internet users.
 Quality signals are sent mostly by web users based on their behavior, and we call it off-page SEO.
 Relevancy signals are mostly sent to Google by Webmasters, and we call it on-page SEO.

 Search engines track user behavior on a site to try to find out the quality and relevance of the website and the pages inside it.
 There are many user signals recorded by search engines, but the major ones are obvious.

 Primary User Signals:

 - If a user finds an article useful and relevant, he will share it on social media.
 (Social Signals)